aboutyou/dart_packages/packages/sign_in_with_apple/README.md

     print(credential);

-    // Now send the credential (especially `credentials.authorizationCode`) to your server to create a session
+    // Now send the credential (especially `credential.authorizationCode`) to your server to create a session
     // after they have been validated with Apple
   },
 );